Title Claimed roles Hidden roles Notes

 Make sure your script has the minimum number of characters of each type.
 For a standard game this is at least 13 Townsfolk, 4 Outsiders, 4 Minions and at least 1 Demon.
 A lot of the time you'll be working from the bottom upwards, starting with your Demons and building the remaining characters around them.

 Among your Townsfolk, make sure there's at least a few that receive information.
-It's recommended to list Townsfolk in what's called "standard Amy order", which groups together characters according to when their ability takes effect (again, this is something the official Script Tool can automate).
+It's recommended to list Townsfolk in "Steven-approved order", which groups together characters according to when their ability takes effect (again, this is something the official Script Tool can automate, using the "sort" button on the bottom left).

 2. Include misinformation